arajsegils/ubiquitodo/README.md

 Please do not abuse my server/cluster instances.
 They cost money and well..
 I'm looking for a job.

+N.B.
+Although I like to build frontend mobile-first, there have been absolutely no concern for making it work on mobile during the making of this project.

 ### Execution:

 Next.js server for frontend: